 - Invoicing: Small businesses rely on invoicing to get paid on time which can help with consistent cash flow.
 Invoicing is also a valuable tool for accounting and helps you with your financial reports.
 For small businesses, simple invoice solutions are ideal because you can create professional invoices fast which can help you optimize your cash flow.

 - Establish clear payment terms: You should always establish when and how you’d like to get paid so that customers and clients adhere to your terms.
-By stating your payment terms there will be no confusion of when payment should be made.
+By stating your payment in chat terms there will be no confusion of when payment should be made.
 Most companies allow customers to pay within a certain period of time such as 10 to 15 days.
 Take full advantage of these terms because it helps boost your company’s cash flow and decreases borrowing costs.

 Use these tips to improve your cash flow so that you’re never out of pocket.
 You should always have a clear forecast and reports of the money coming in and out of your business so you can see where improvements need to be made.